 I began studying and practicing architectural photography while at Rizzoli in the late 1990s, capitalizing on the opportunity to learn about composition and technical facility from the acclaimed photographers whose work I was charged with editing.
 That went on as a sideline to each of my subsequent editorial positions through to late 2010, when I left Architectural Digest.
 Since then, in the process of traveling throughout Europe, Scandinavia, and North America to complete four books, I've photographed the interiors and exteriors of hundreds of buildings, in every imaginable circumstance.

 A point of difference in my photography (other than my background as an author and editor of architecture books and magazines) is that I approach a building not only as an artwork but also as a living, breathing ecosystem unto itself.
 I use the cardinal directions as my guide in the chronological sequencing of my documentation.
 Before any pictures are taken, programmatic challenges and the designer's attendant problem-solving strategies are taken into account, as is the simple but frequently overlooked subject of function—rooms/areas designed for occupancy in the evening and used as such, for example, are photographed then.
 With the tools available today, mere "pretty pictures" are easily obtained and, in the end, not enough.
-Informationally, image to image, there should be more going on—a story.
+In the finished images from a shoot, there should be more going on—a dialogue, a story.